null

 Solvent Extraction

-This method is used when the aromatic compounds are too delicate or too tightly bound in the plant to be efficiently released by steam distillation.
-Solvent extraction involves using chemicals like ethanol (alcohol) to dissolve the plant material and release the essential oils.
-The solution is then processed to remove the solvent, resulting in a highly concentrated oil.
+This method is used when aromatic compounds are too delicate or tightly bound to the plant material to be efficiently released by steam distillation.
+Solvent extraction involves using chemicals, such as ethanol, to dissolve the plant material and extract the essential oils.
+The solvent is then removed, resulting in a highly concentrated aromatic oil.

 Examples of Solvent Extraction Extracts